 Market Surveillance Action for Tyres 2015 (MSTyr15) was funded by the European Commission's Horizon 2020 and was focusing on a single main product: passenger car tyres.
+The global objective of MSTyr15 was to help deliver the intended economic and environment benefits of the labelling of class C1 (summer and winter passenger car) tyres with respect to improving fuel efficiency, Rolling Resistance (RR) and Wet Grip (WG) parameters by increasing the rates of compliance with the regulatory requirements.
 The project was officially launched with a conference held in April 2016 in Brussels and the main presentation can be downloaded from here.
 MSTyr15 ended on 30 June 2018 and the second Press release annoucing it and summarising the final project results may be found below.